-With the threat of Hurricane Florence looming, does your business have a security plan?
-There are a few preventative measures you should be taking with regards to security in the event of a natural disaster.
+Does your business have a security plan in the event of a natural disaster like a Hurricane?
+There are a few preventative measures you should be taking with regards to security.

 Most alarm systems have a backup battery in the event of a power outage.
 However, a battery backup won’t last if you’re out of power for several days.
 Have a plan in the event that the battery dies and/or you receive alerts from your central alarm monitoring station.

-In the event that an alarm does go off, here are some things to consider:
+In the event an alarm does go off, here are some things to consider:

 Automation is awesome – when everything is on schedule of course.
 If you have automatic triggers for things like lights, locks, security systems, etc. be sure they are overridden during the storm.

 If your door locks are magnetic, have an employee manually lock up the building.
 Magnetic locks require a power supply, so if the power goes out, your building could be open and unsecure.
 You should also make sure your key employees have an actual key in the event of an emergency.

 If you’re planning to power down building circuits, be aware that access control systems work independently of servers, however, do require power to operate.
 Don’t try to do this on your own.
 Find a professional to help.

 Hurricanes don’t always hit Virginia directly, but bad weather and power outages are common.
 It’s always best to be prepared.